Difference between Electrical Conductor, Semiconductor, and Insulator

 Conductance Shell and Valance Shell

-What is Semiconductor?
+What is a Semiconductor?

 The semiconductor has a resistivity between 10-4 and 104 ohm-meters.
 At normal temperatures, the resistivity of a semiconductor is comparatively high.
 But as temperature increases, the resistivity decreases.
-A semiconductor mostly has four electrons in its valence shell and belongs to coulombs 3 and 4 of the periodic table.
+A semiconductor mostly has four electrons in its valence shell and belongs to the 3 and 4 of the periodic table.

 The number of free electrons in a semiconductor is very few at ambient temperature.
-Where external energy i.e. increase in temperature can increase the number of free electrons.
+Where external energy, i.e. increase in temperature, can increase the number of free electrons.
 A semiconductor is the basis of modern electronics.
 The best examples of semiconductors are Germanium, Silicon, Gallium Arsenide, etc.

 Conclusion